 According to Techcrunch, the understanding and reliability of voice assistants toward children is quite erratic.
 A squeaky voice, smaller vocal folds, and mispronunciation of words due to an underdeveloped larynx all play a role in reducing the effectiveness of voice assistants.

 Unfortunately, children aren’t the only demographic that voice assistants are less effective with.
 A recent report suggested that Google Assistant isn’t equally effective with all races and genders.
-This is a result of a lack of racial and gender diversity in Google’s machine learning (ML) voice models.
+This is a result of a lack of racial and gender diversity in machine learning (ML) of Google’s voice models.
 In essence, because Google mostly uses the voice of a white male to train Google Assistant’s ML engine, it faces trouble understanding different accents and languages.

 Amazon, Apple, IBM, and Microsoft also face similar challenges but thankfully, this issue has been acknowledged by all tech giants leading the AI voice development and the accuracy rate for speech recognition is increasing every day.